AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/download-install-aem-sites-templates-cs.md

 role: Admin
 level: Experienced
 ---
-# Download and install AEM Sites templates for Cloud Service
+# Download and install AEM Sites templates

 This guide provides step-by-step instructions to set up and configure the latest AEM Guides template for generating AEM Sites pages in a cloud environment.
 Follow these steps to install the required packages, create and configure presets, and generate AEM Sites.